castillohair/enhancer-design/design/README.md

 python {design_script}.py --target-idx {i} --n-seqs 100 --seq-length 145
 ```

 Where `{i}` corresponds to the index of the biosample to target.
-See each individual subsection below for a more precise description of each script's interface.
+See each individual subsection below for a precise description of each script's interface.

 ### Outputs